dotnet/android-samples/JniDemo/README.md

-Google Maps Sample
+Jni Sample
 ==================

-Using Google Maps from Mono for Android presents a bit of a challenge, as Mono for Android only binds `android.jar`, and thus the `maps.jar` file required for Google Maps use isn't currently bound.
+This sample shows how to manually bind to a Java library so it can be consumed by a Mono for Android application.

-Consequently, Mono for Android's Java interop functionality must be used.
+Note this binds to the Google Maps library as a sample, but Mono for Android provides bindings to the Google Maps library for you.
+If you just want to use Maps, see the MapsDemo sample instead.

 Prequisites
 ===========